-The exceptional treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.
+The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 We are, of course, talking about the newest member of the Direct X family, the DirectStorage API.